pavel-demin/depzip/README.md

 This library can be used for zipping Python application dependencies.

-This library uses the [modulefinder](https://docs.python.org/3/library/modulefinder.html) and [dllist](https://github.com/wardbrian/dllist) libraries to obtain a list of files required for dependencies.
+This library uses the [dllist](https://github.com/wardbrian/dllist) library to discover required DLLs for dependencies.

 ## Installation